Yog Niketan Dham

 Yoga for Beginners

-Yoga for Beginners Yoga is a highly beneficial wellness program that has been practiced for centuries.
+Yoga For Beginners Yoga is a highly suitable wellness program that has been practiced for centuries.
 It was formed to help us understand our natural appearance.
-In modern times, it has become a lifestyle for people of all age groups.
-Yoga for beginners is about becoming familiar with the physical and mental aspects of the […]
+In modern times, it has become a way of life for people of all ages.
+Yoga for beginners is about becoming familiar with the body’s physical and mental aspects. […]

 Kapalbhati Pranayama